-Get Local HIV/STI Data in Chicago
+Get Local HIV/STI Data

 The HIV/STI Surveillance Report provides a detailed picture of HIV, AIDS and STIs in Chicago, along with insights into our successes and the challenges we face in the future.
 Using the Healthy Chicago Public Health Agenda as a blueprint, we are enhancing our efforts to track these diseases, developing new prevention and treatment intervention strategies, reinvigorating our existing programs and services, and stepping up our policy initiatives to make structural changes to the existing service delivery systems throughout Chicago.
 By 2020, Healthy Chicago’s goal is to reduce the number of new reported cases of HIV by 25 percent.
 Together with our community partners, we can achieve this goal ‐ making Chicago a healthier city for residents in every neighborhood.

 AIDSVu is a compilation of interactive online maps that displays HIV prevalence data at the national, state and local levels and by different demographics, including age, race and sex.
 AIDSVu provides interactive maps of HIV prevalence data by census tract for Philadelphia and Washington, D.C., and by ZIP code for Atlanta; Chicago; Dallas; Detroit; Houston; Los Angeles County; Miami; New Orleans; New York City; Philadelphia; San Francisco; San Juan, Puerto Rico; and Washington, D.C.
 National maps displaying data at the state and county levels are also available.
 National maps displaying data at the state and county levels have been updated to include 2009 data – the most recent nationally comparable HIV prevalence data available from the U.S. Centers for Disease Control and Prevention (CDC).
 Additional city maps providing ZIP code and census tract data will be added to the site in the future.